baurzhansiit/linkedin/README.md

 3. Create file <.env>, execude:
 ```
 cat <<EOF >> .env
+username="your username from Linkedin"
 password="your password from Linkedin"
 EOF
 ```
   *that will create hiden environment file to hold your cred from Linkedin on localhost Ani

-4. In .env file, provide your Linkedin password
+4. In .env file, provide your Linkedin username and password

 5. Clean file elementsid.txt, execude:\